AmandaEMK/project-two/README.md

 # COVID-19 stats and news

 A website displaying COVID-19 stats country by country on a world map.
-Data coming from an API and same for news.
+Stats in world map are supplied by an API, and same things goes for the news - they're also being fed by an API.

+## Demo

+You can find a live demo of the site on [](GitHub pages.
+(FIX THIS)

 ## UX

-A simple(???) user interface allows the user to easily navigate the page???
-What to write even christ

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.
+The goal of the project is simply to display some basic stats and news related to COVID-19.
+Keeping this in mind I felt that an uncomplicated, clean design would allow for the best possible user experience.
+I purposely avoided a sensationalistic use of colours (ie red for fatalities in the chart).

 ### User stories

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
+- As a user, I want to see the latest stats for various countries around the world
-- As a user type, I want to perform an action, so that I can achieve a goal.
+- As a user, I want to find the latest news on COVID-19 in the UK while avoiding fake news

 ### Wireframes